6 The Cytoskeleton

 • Interpret live-cell images of microtubules undergoing dynamic instability and explain the current model of how GTP binding to tubulin can bring about this dynamic behavior.

-• Provide examples of how accessory proteins can interact with microtubules or tubulin to influence their structure, which, in turn, will influence their function.
+• Provide examples of how accessory proteins can interact with microtubules or tubulin to influence cell function.

 The second of the three types of cytoskeletal filament that we will discuss is microtubules.
 These filaments differ significantly from intermediate filaments in many fundamental ways.
 For example, their assembly and disassembly are considered more dynamic than that of intermediate filaments.
 Each microtubule filament is in constant flux, switching between phases of growth and shrinkage.
 This process of rapid growth and shrinkage is known as dynamic instability.
 It is fundamental to the function of both microtubules and actin filaments.
 As such, we will use microtubules as a case study to explore how dynamic instability works in both types of filaments.
 After that, we will discuss the function of microtubules prior to moving on to the final topic of this chapter, where we will discuss actin structure and function.